celestiaorg/nmt/docs/nmt-lib.md

 In the example given earlier, each node is `34` bytes in length and takes the following form:  `minNs<1 byte>||maxNs<1 byte>||h<32 byte>`.

 `leafHash`: This field is non-empty only for absence proofs and contains a leaf hash required for such a proof (see [namespace absence proofs](./spec/nmt.md#namespace-absence-proof) section).

-`isMaxNamespaceIDIgnored`: If this field is true, then namespace range of the tree nodes are set as explained in the [Ignore Max Namespace](#ignore-max-namespace) section.

 ## Verify Namespace Proof